nandhana-23/real-time-news-sentiment-dashboard/README.md

-# Real-Time-news-Sentiment-Dashboard
-🚀 Real-time news sentiment analysis dashboard using PySpark for the ML pipeline and Streamlit for interactive visualization.
-Fetches live data from NewsAPI.

 # Real-Time News Sentiment Analysis with PySpark and Streamlit

 A complete data pipeline that fetches live news headlines, analyzes their sentiment using a PySpark ML model, and displays the results on an interactive Streamlit dashboard.